sudarshan2401/tp/docs/UserGuide.md

 **Examples:**

-- edit /c 1 /n cs2100
+- `edit /c 1 /n cs2100` will update the class name to "CS2100".
-- edit /c 1 /m submit attendance report by tomorrow /n cs2100
+- `edit /c 1 /m submit attendance report by tomorrow /n cs2100` will update the class name to "CS2100" and the class memo to "submit attendance report".
-- edit /c 1 /t mon, 10:00-12:00 /m
+- `edit /c 1 /t mon, 10:00-12:00 /m`  will update the schedule to "mon, 10:00-12:00" and remove the class memo.

 **Successful Output:**
 Edited class: NEW_CLASS_NAME
 Schedule: NEW_SCHEDULE
 Memo: NEW_MEMO

-**Unsuccessful Output:**
+**Unsuccessful Outputs:**

 - Class does not exist
 - Class already exists
+- At least one field to edit must be provided

 <br>